A Level French

 Who Will Teach Me?

 There are usually two teachers.
 The exact staffing depends on timetabling.
 All teachers are fully qualified and experienced in teaching at this level.
-French and German are usually taught at Sir John Nelthorpe School.
+French is usually taught at Sir John Nelthorpe School.

 What Entry Requirements Do I Need?

 The minimum requirement is a Grade 5 at GCSE, although we prefer higher grades as proof of linguistic ability.

 There are assessments in the four skill areas of Listening, Speaking, Reading and Writing

 A 2 hour 30 minute examination worth 40% of the total A Level marks.